louisklinogo/Project-Manager/tasks.md

 1. Implement the Work Preservation System (Task 4.4)
 2. Begin work on Blueprint Generation and Testing (Phase 5)
 3. Implement the MCP Server & Integration (Phase 6)

-### Future Enhancements for Dependency Management

-1. **Integration with the UI**: The dependency management system could be integrated with a user interface to provide visual feedback on task dependencies.
-2. **Enhanced Visualization**: The dependency visualization could be enhanced with interactive features, such as collapsible dependency trees or graphical network diagrams.
-3. **Dependency Suggestions**: The system could be extended to suggest optimal dependency structures based on task relationships and priorities.
-4. **Performance Optimization**: For large task hierarchies, the dependency validation and resolution algorithms could be optimized for better performance.